mishalmusthafa/Contact-App/readme.md

 # Contact MERN App
-This is a MERN app project for storing the Contacts the people
+A MERN stack Application for storing the contact details of the People.
+Used Redux and redux toolkit for state management.
+MongoDB for the database

 ## Usage
 Rename the .envexample to .env and add your MONGO_URI